All ingredients are individually packaged, but our central facility

 Cook the Rice

-Bring a small pot with rice, garlic, and 1½ cups water to a boil.
+Bring a small pot with rice, 1 ½ cups water, garlic, and a pinch of *salt to a boil.

 Reduce to a simmer, cover, and cook until rice is tender, 18-20 minutes.